 Your living allowance will be ended when:

-You start doing paid work.
-This also applies to part-time jobs such as delivering newspapers.
-It does not matter how much money you earn each month.
-If you start doing paid work, you must report this to the municipality, which will then end your living allowance.
-Family members who are not in paid employment will continue to receive living allowance.
+You will be doing paid work.
+This includes part-time jobs.
+It does not matter how much money you earn per month.
+If you start paid work, you have to report this to the municipality where you live.
+The municipality will then stop your living allowance.
+Family members who don't have paid jobs continue to receive their living allowance.

 Would you like more information on the living allowance?
 Take a look at the website of the national government.

 Moving & living allowance